VincentMukuna/vchat/README.md

 1. Open the [Appwrite Console](https://cloud.appwrite.io/) and make a new project.

-2. Add a new web app platform, typing in your local IP address (or `localhost`).
+2. Add a new web app platform you can name it anything e.g `Web`, enter your local IP address (or `localhost`) in the hostname field.

-3. Copy the API endpoint and project ID from the Appwrite console and replace them in the `.env` file.
+3. Copy the API endpoint and project ID from the Appwrite project settings and replace them in the `.env` file.

 4. Replace projectId and projectName in `appwrite.json` with your project's